 Have you ever heard of Jerez de la Frontera?
 This mid-size city is located in the Andalusian region of Spain, 1.5 hours south of Seville.
 Major cities such as Barcelona, Madrid and Granada get overwhelmed by tourists these days.
-Time to explore a less famous yet very interesting Spanish city: Jerez de la Frontera.
+Time to explore this less famous yet very interesting Spanish city.

 Andalusia is an autonomous region that covers most of southern Spain, along the Mediterranean coastline (Costa de la Luz).
 With a record breaking 82 million visitors in 2017, Spain has overtaken the United States as the second most popular destination in the world, right after France.

 Sunshine, beaches, tapas, architecture, affordable… Spain has got it all!

 I remember talking about Jerez de la Frontera at least ten, maybe fifteen years ago, with my friend Marja.
 She told me about the popularity of sherry in the Netherlands in the 70s and together we fantasized about visiting the nursery of sherry one day.

 Some things may have changed in the meantime, but never my wish to visit Jerez de la Frontera.
 So when the opportunity came by earlier this month, I could not resist to grab it and finally plan my trip to this intriguing Andalusian city.
 Jerez is not only the nursery of sherry, but also of flamenco and Andalusian riding school.
 My expectation of visiting a place where you can get a true taste of the real Spain finally became reality.
 Jeeh, so exciting!

 Palm trees, mandarin trees… Jerez de la Frontera breathes that tropical atmosphere.